-Try it before you buy it: demonstration projects help us test big changes to our streets and public spaces before paying the high costs for the final version.
+Try it before you buy it: demonstration projects like this one help us test big changes to our streets and public spaces before paying the high costs for the final version.
 They can teach us a lot early on and help us change the design.
 While we cannot test a true, curbless shared space, there are parts we can test with removable materials in a short-term, low-cost installation on Peachtree Street.
-This demonstration will test:
+This demonstration is testing:

 What would happen if we take some space on Peachtree Street away from vehicles and give it back to people?

 How do we use this additional space on Peachtree Street to improve the experience of being Downtown?

 How do we accommodate adjacent businesses needs and other daily uses of the street like parking and loading?